SpiderRam/qa-playground/README.md

 npm start
 ```

+### Husky Hooks

+> pre-commit:

+- Staged files will be formatted and linted with [lint-staged](https://blog.logrocket.com/build-robust-react-app-husky-pre-commit-hooks-github-actions/) and prettier; errors prevent commit.
+- NOTE: src folder can be formatted at any time with `npm run prettier`, and checked by eslint with `npm run lint`.

+> pre-push:

+- Unit tests will run; failures prevent the push.

 ### Deployment

 Deploy the site to GitHub Pages, as described below.
 Wraps the `npm run build` script.

 ```
 npm run deploy